 Goal 2: Deliver standardized, reliable, and accessible data.

-- Objective 2.2: Strengthen data stewardship to improve data quality, access, attribution, exchange, delivery, and storage across federal agencies and regional partners.
+- Objective 2.2: Strengthen data stewardship to improve data quality, access, attribution, exchange, delivery, and storage across Federal agencies and regional partners.

-- Objective 2.4: Support ongoing maintenance and operation of data management systems to sustain long-term data stewardship.
+- Objective 2.4: Support the ongoing maintenance and operation of data management systems to sustain long-term data stewardship.

 Goal 3: Support model predictions that address a wide range of user requirements.

-- Objective 3.1: Continually develop and sustain research and community models and model-based products to provide information needed by regional stakeholders.
+- Objective 3.1: Continually develop and sustain research and community models and model-based products to provide state-of-the-art information needed by regional stakeholders.

-- Objective 3.3: Assess model skill and advance data assimilation through data delivery, technical advancement, and regionally led research to improve model accuracy.
+- Objective 3.3: Assess model skill and advance data assimilation through data delivery, technical advancement, and regionally-led research to improve model accuracy.

 - Objective 3.4: Advance modeling approaches to inform decisions on the design and implementation of optimal observing systems and maximize the use of regional observations.